Ford FE engine: Use

 The FE series engines were used in cars, trucks, buses, and boats, as well as for industrial pumps and other equipment.
-Ford produced the engine from 1958 and ceased production in 1976.
-Aftermarket support has continued, with replacement parts as well as many newly engineered and improved components.
+Ford produced the engine from 1958 to 1976.
+Aftermarket support has continued, with replacement parts and many newly engineered and improved components.

-In Ford vehicles, the FE primarily powered full and midsize cars and trucks, though it was also installed in both pony cars and midsize muscle cars, including in dedicated drag packages like the 1964 Ford Fairlane Thunderbolt.
-Ford used the FE in podium-sweeping victories in its GT-40 at the 24 hours of Le Mans, supported its use in factory associated high-performance Shelby Mustangs, and Shelby made the 427 cu in version further famous in his Shelby Cobras.
+In Ford vehicles, the FE primarily powered full- and midsized cars and trucks, though it was also installed in both pony cars and midsized muscle cars, including in dedicated drag packages such as the 1964 Ford Fairlane Thunderbolt.
+Ford used the FE in podium-sweeping victories in its GT-40 at the 24 Hours of Le Mans, supported its use in factory associated high-performance Shelby Mustangs, and Shelby made the 427 CID version further famous in his Shelby Cobras.

 Ford production vehicles

 Some Ford production models in which the FE was installed: